sematext/docs/docs/monitoring/spm-faq.md

 where you can specify the location of Java you want the SPM monitor to use.

-### Can SPM client use HTTP instead of HTTPS to send metrics from my servers?
+### Can Sematext Agent use HTTP instead of HTTPS to send metrics from my servers?

 Yes, although we recommend using HTTPS.

-Sematext agents by default uses HTTPS to send metrics data to Sematext.
+Sematext Agent by default uses HTTPS to send metrics data to Sematext.
 If you prefer to use HTTP instead (for example, if you are running Sematext Enterprise on premises or if you don't need metric data to be encrypted when being sent to Sematext over the Internet), you can adjust that in